qjpcpu/sesh/README.md

 	sesh -f host-file 'echo hello'

+#### Timeout

+The default connection timeout is 5 seconds, it can be changed by `--timeout`:

+    sesh -f host-file  --timeout 1 'echo hello'

 #### Configuration file

 You can put commonly used user and rsa file in `~/.seshrc`, which is a `ini` file: